-If you can’t run a clothesline outdoors, don’t despair: A basement clothesline is a good alternative, as is an inexpensive collapsible drying rack that can be used indoors or out.
+If you can’t run a clothesline outdoors, a basement clothesline is an alternative, as is an inexpensive collapsible drying rack that can be used indoors or out.

-15. Tour your home’s perimeter, twice
+15. Tour your home’s perimeter — twice

 Take one more look around your home, this time on the outside.
 In fact, do this twice.
 On the first round, look for plants touching or brushing against the house or foundation.
-Trim them back and pull back soil or mulch that touches the siding.
-It could carry moisture or insects into the house.
+Trim them back and pull back soil or mulch that touches the siding: It could carry moisture or insects into the house.

 Also, make certain gutters and downspouts direct water away from structures.